Artists Respond

 Inspired by the exhibition In Wonderland: The Surrealist Adventures of Women in the United States and Mexico, Jody Zellen designed this app for iPad and iPhone, simulating in digital form the exquisite corpse parlor game popular amongst early 20th century surrealist artists.
 She talks about the project here.

-Jean Claude Wouters, a dancer and artist, once took part in a ballet in Brussels in which he wore a crinoline very much like those that give structure to some of the garments in our exhibition Fashioning Fashion: European Dress in Detail, 1700–1915.
+Jean Claude Wouters, a dancer and artist, once took part in an avant garde ballet perfromance in Brussels in which he wore a crinoline very much like those that give structure to some of the garments in our exhibition Fashioning Fashion: European Dress in Detail, 1700–1915.
 Exhibition curators Sharon Takeda and Kaye Spilker invited Wouters to revisit the crinoline and its relationship to the body in a series of exploratory movements.

 Jean Claude talks about the experience here.